willymcallister/willymcallister.github.io/_articles/logic-symbols.md

 ----

-Logical thoughts can be represented in text form as boolean equations, or as symbols in a logic schematic.
+Logical thoughts can be represented in text form as Boolean equations, or as symbols in a logic schematic.
 I find it easier to understand the meaning and *intent* of a logic design when it is drawn with symbols in schematic form.

 ## Symbols for simple gates